 - 1 tsp sea salt

-  - Add the ½ cup butter to the empty pot and melt over medium heat.
-Add the shallot, and cook for a minute or so until softened but not brown, whisking a few times.
-Turn heat up to medium-high and add the ½ cup plus 3 tablespoons flour and cook, whisking, until it turns very lightly golden, about two minutes.
+- Add ½ cup butter to the empty pot and melt over medium heat.
+Add 1 shallot, and cook for a minute or so until softened but not brown, whisking a few times.
+Turn heat up to medium-high and add the ½ cup plus 3 Tablespoons flour and cook, whisking, until it turns very lightly golden, about two minutes.
 It will be quite lumpy, don't worry, this is fine.

 - Bring mixture to a boil, then reduce heat and simmer, uncovered, until gravy is reduced by at least a third, and to your liking, thickness wise (about 20 minutes, depending on how hard of a simmer is going on).
 Taste for seasoning and add 1 teaspoon salt (more or less, as desired) and additional pepper if needed.

 - Remove mushrooms before serving.
 If you want the gravy to be silky smooth, pour it into a large bowl through a sieve, pushing with a spatula.
 This will remove the minced shallots and any lumps if there are any.

 - The gravy can be made ahead by about two days and reheat before serving.
 Or you can do step one in advance and make the rest of the gravy closer to serving time.
 Doing step one in advance and leaving the mushrooms in the stock until the rest of the recipe is completed will make the gravy flavor be very mushroom-forward.
 If you'd like the mushroom flavor to be more muted (my preference), either make the entire recipe days ahead or just make it the day of serving, it's so easy.